• Disease Overview

 Diagnosis

-The diagnosis of KSS may be suspected when the three primary characteristics associated with this disorder occur in association with one another by the age of 20 years.
-These include paralysis of certain eye muscles (chronic progressive external ophthalmoplegia [CPEO]), abnormal coloration of the delicate membrane lining the eyes (atypical retinitis pigmentosa) and other changes in the structures of the eye (pigmentary degeneration of the retina), and disease affecting the heart (cardiomyopathy), especially conduction disorders (e.g., heart block).
+The diagnosis of KSS may be suspected when the three primary characteristics associated with this disorder occur by the age of 20 years.
+These include paralysis of certain eye muscles (chronic progressive external ophthalmoplegia [CPEO]), abnormal coloration of the delicate membrane lining the eyes (atypical retinitis pigmentosa) and other changes in the structures of the eye (pigmentary degeneration of the retina) and disease affecting the heart (cardiomyopathy), especially conduction disorders (e.g., heart block).
 Diagnosis of KSS may be confirmed by a thorough clinical evaluation and a variety of specialized tests.

-Such specialized tests may include an electrocardiogram to detect the presence and evaluate the severity of heart block, blood and spinal fluid lactic acid levels, a muscle biopsy to demonstrate the presence of characteristic abnormalities in muscle tissue (ragged-red fibers), and/or a spinal tap to determine whether there are elevated levels of cerebrospinal fluid (CSF) protein (>100 mg/dL) or a deficiency of folate (cerebral folate deficiency).
+The specialized tests may include an electrocardiogram to detect the presence and evaluate the severity of heart block, blood and spinal fluid lactic acid levels, a muscle biopsy to demonstrate the presence of characteristic abnormalities in muscle tissue (ragged-red fibers) and/or a spinal tap to determine whether there are elevated levels of cerebrospinal fluid (CSF) protein (>100 mg/dL) or a deficiency of folate (cerebral folate deficiency).
 The muscle biopsy can determine the presence of deleted mtDNA, which may not be detected in the blood sample.
-In some cases of KSS, the levels of other substances (i.e., serum creatine kinase, blood lactate, gamma globulin, and/or pyruvate) may be elevated in the blood.
+In some people with KSS, the levels of other substances (i.e., serum creatine kinase, blood lactate, gamma globulin and/or pyruvate) may be elevated in the blood.

 • < Previous section